Job Title and Responsibilities

 Committee member and website manager, BPS Division of Health Psychology (2000 – 2005)

-My areas of expertise are healthy eating, dietary change and psychological aspects of diabetes.
+My areas of expertise are psychological aspects of healthy eating, dietary change and psychological aspects of diabetes.

-My main research interests centres around the influences on, and determinants of motivation to follow a healthy diet.
-My PhD thesis and subsequent publications have been involved with people's perceptions of the concept of 'healthy eating', and I have examined the application of the Theory of Planned Behaviour and the Transtheoretical Model of Change to health-related dietary change.
-Recent work has included the development of attitude-based interventions to promote health-related dietary change in children and the experiences and understanding of obesity in children and their families.
-Other work has involved the experiences of living with diabetes, and the development of a resource pack for practice nurses to promote uptake and maintenance of dietary self-care behaviours.
-This resource pack is now being used as the basis of a training programme for practice nurses working with people with diabetes.
+My main research interests centre around the influences on, and determinants of motivation to follow a healthy diet.
+My PhD thesis and subsequent publications have been involved with people's perceptions of the concept of 'healthy eating', and the development of attitude-based interventions to promote health-related dietary change in children.
+Other work has involved exploring the experiences of living with long term conditions, and the development of health-related training programmes .
+These training programmes have included a resource pack-based training programme for practice nurses to promote uptake and maintenance of dietary self-care behaviours and a training programme to improve risk communication in NHS health checks (with Victoria Riley, Professor Christopher Gidlow and Dr Naomi Ellis.

 Povey, R., Hallas, C. & Povey, R. (2006) Living with a Heart Bypass.
 London: Sheldon Press.